Emily Radford (they/them)

 Therapeutic approach

 My priority is to cultivate a safe, inclusive, and accessible environment.
 I prioritise informed consent on an ongoing basis and I value direct and honest communication.
-I am here for you through life transitions, processing trauma, exploring your gender, sexuality, and neurotype, navigating relationships, grieving/accepting a new diagnosis, dealing with change, building sustainable routine, verbally processing your week, career changes, cultivating self-compassion for yourself, and more.
+I am sex-positive, kink informed, and understand that sex work is real work.
+I also practice from a Health At Every Size (HAES) framework.
+I am here for you through life transitions, processing trauma, exploring your gender, sexuality, and neurotype, navigating relationships, grieving/accepting a new diagnosis, managing complex chronic illness, dealing with change, building sustainable routine, verbally processing your week, career changes, cultivating self-compassion for yourself, and more.
 I want to help you to be kinder to and to get to know all the parts of yourself.
-The clients I work with tend to be long term clients, who want more than just a few sessions of strategies.
+The clients I work with tend to be long term clients who see me for year(s) of ongoing support, and who want more than just a few sessions of strategies.

 I work with clients with a broad array of presentations, including:

-• Neurodivergent brains (ADHD, Autism, OCD, bipolar, dissociative disorders, C-PTSD, etc.)
+• Neurodivergent brains (ADHD, Autism, OCD, bipolar, dissociative disorders including DID, C-PTSD, etc.)

 • Gender dysphoria, and those who want to explore their gender or sexuality